-Plus, having backup compressed air equipment also allows for maintenance to be done at any time.
+Plus, buying compressed air equipment for a backup also allows for maintenance to be done at any time.
 Rather than paying extra to have it done on the weekends, after hours, or on holidays, a one-time investment in a backup is more worth it.
 This also makes service easier to schedule with your compressed air service provider.

 How much does a compressor cost?
 Let’s just say, having a backup compressor now will save you big time later.

 Depending upon your horsepower, purchasing a backup air compressor for your business could cost you anywhere from the $10,000, to $50,000, or even $100,000 range.
 Now I know that seems like a lot, but if you think about the costs and consequences of not having it, your management team will be very happy that they chose to buy a backup.

 Think of investing in backup equipment as a strong investment with a great ROI.
 Even if your air compressor is brand new – you never know when it can fail for any reason, at any time, no matter what brand or size it is.
 Unfortunately, that’s the way it is with any piece of man-made machinery.
 Also, this piece of equipment will eventually need servicing, which as stated before, is much more cost-effective with a backup compressor.